AlexSun111111/Self-Reasoning-Assistant-Learning-for-non-Abelian-Gauge-Fields-Design-/README.md

 - `data/`: Dataset directory, includes sample data and format specifications.

 ## Dataset
-Details on the datasets used, including access and preprocessing steps, can be found in the `data/README.md` file.
-For a detailed example, refer to `Dataset Example (100 pairs)`.
+Details on the datasets used, including access and preprocessing steps, can be found in `Dataset Example (100 pairs)`.

 ## Results
 Summary of the results with an emphasis on the effectiveness of the proposed framework.
 Refer to our paper for further look.